 Notable goldsmiths of Parliament Square.

-George Heriot became a member of the guild of Edinburgh Goldsmiths in 1588 and was elected Deacon in 1593.
+George Heriot became a member of the guild of Edinburgh Goldsmiths in 1588.
 His premises consisted of a small structure known as a krame which was one of three located near the south west corner of St Giles, where the entrance to the Signet Library now stands, opposite the entrance of the Old Tolbooth.
 This workshop, only seven feet square, contained his furnace, bellows and stone crucible, with which he produced jewellery of such magnificence that it attracted the attention of James VI and I and more particularly of his extravagant wife, Queen Anne of Denmark, whose fondness for jewellery was insatiable.
 Heriot’s workshop survived almost two hundred years after Heriot’s death, being eventually demolished in 1809 when his old lintel, forge, bellows, and crucible were discovered.

 James Gilliland 1797-1850